-I tracked down my favorite trucking “internet-personalities” whom I personally feel best capture life on the road and post frequently.
-Here (in alphabetical order, because I could not dare to definitively rank these bloggers/vloggers (video bloggers) I’ve listed my go-to who also happen to be truck drivers.
-I’ll leave it up to you to decide your favorites, but these are the professional driver bloggers you should definitely know about.
+Like us, there are a lot of people out there talking about the trucking industry.
+Some are providing useful information, others are just sharing their opinion.
+However, there are a few trucking blogs that stand out above the rest.
+We tracked down our favorite trucking “internet-personalities” whom we personally feel best capture life on the road and post frequently.
+Here (in alphabetical order, because we could not dare to definitively rank these bloggers/vloggers (video bloggers) we’ve listed our go-to who also happen to be truck drivers.
+We’ll leave it up to you to decide your favorites, but these are the professional driver bloggers you should definitely know about.

-It is designed for anyone interested in trucking, whether that be current truckers, new drivers, prospective drivers or even non-truckers who are simply just interested in the trucking lifestyle.
-His goal is to give people a view into trucking so that they might think twice before flipping that trucker the double-bird as you drive stupid around their truck.
+This blog/podcast is designed for anyone interested in trucking, whether that be current truckers, new drivers, prospective drivers or even non-truckers who are simply just interested in the trucking lifestyle.
+McCann’s goal is to give people a view into trucking so that they might think twice before flipping that trucker the double-bird as you drive stupid around their truck.
 And as you can see, he takes himself very, very seriously.

-Todd McCann is a 17-year trucking veteran and the author and creator of the Trucker Dump podcast/blog, which launched in 2009.
-He’s a nonjudgmental Christian, an awesome uncle, and a 20-year-long husband to The Evil Overlord, which is a name she knows and willingly accepts… mostly because it’s true.
+McCann is a 17-year trucking veteran and the author and creator of the Trucker Dump podcast/blog, which launched in 2009.
+He describes himself as a nonjudgmental Christian, an awesome uncle, and a 20-year-long husband to The Evil Overlord, which is a name she knows and willingly accepts… mostly because it’s true, he claims.

 Follow Todd on Twitter

 Read or listen to the Trucker Dump blog/podcast

 The Trucker Dump podcast can be found in the iTunes store, on Stitcher and TuneIn Radio, Podcast Gallery, and in the Microsoft and BlackBerry podcast directories.
 Or simply search for “Trucker Dump” in your favorite podcast app.